Azure/Azure-Sentinel/Playbooks/AS_Alert_Spiderfoot_Scan/README.md

  #
 To configure and deploy this playbook:

-Click the “Deploy to Azure” button at the bottom and it will bring you to the Custom Deployment Template.
+Click the “Deploy to Azure” button and this will bring you to the Custom Deployment Template.

 In the first section: